-The 2020 call for IHP Correspondents was released as part of the IHP Network initiative to provide an opportunity to young researchers from different regions and continents to contribute to the global health policy & health policy and systems discourse and participate in setting the agenda, by sharing their ideas and opinions in the form of blogs and featured articles.
-This year, the following 5 people have been selected as IHP Correspondents for 2020.
-Click here for the 2019 correspondents
+Like their predecessors, this year’s IHP correspondents (11 in total) will contribute to the global health policy & health systems debate and participate in setting the agenda, by sharing their ideas and opinions in the form of blogs and featured articles.
+Click here for the 2020 correspondents

 Charles Ssemugabo is an Emerging Voice for Global Health Alumnus (EV 2016) and PhD student at Makerere University School of Public Health.
 He is a Consortium for Advanced Research Training in Africa (CARTA) and Fogarty Global Health Fellow.
 His research interests are mainly related to environmental exposures and their link with disease; climate change and planetary health.